Free COVID Test Kits by Mail

-In the United States, two COVID-19 vaccines have been approved by the Food and Drug Administration (FDA).
+In the United States, three COVID-19 vaccines have been approved by the Food and Drug Administration (FDA).
 Every study, every phase, and every trial was reviewed by the FDA and a safety board in a transparent, rigorous process.
-These vaccines, made by Pfizer-BioNTech and Moderna, began arriving in Ohio in December 2020.
+These vaccines began arriving in Ohio in December 2020.

 How can I tell which information about vaccines is true?

 The best thing you can do is educate yourself about the vaccines with information from trustworthy sources.
-Learn how to find credible information in this article from the CDC, and about the benefits of getting vaccinated from Ohio Department of Health.
+Learn how to find credible information in this article from the CDC, opens a new window, and about the benefits of getting vaccinated, opens a new window from Ohio Department of Health.

 Fact-Based Library Resources and Links